-Brain-derived neurotrophic factor (BDNF) is a protein that works in the central and peripheral nervous system to promote nerve function and growth.
-It works in the neurons of the brain both in forming neurons and in long-term memory formation.
-BDNF also is involved in neurotransmitter response to dopamine[ref] and serotonin transport.[ref]
-It is also involved in neural plasticity and recovery after brain injury.[ref]
-Basically, it’s very important at a lot of levels for good brain and nervous system function.
+Brain-derived neurotrophic factor (BDNF) is a protein that works in the central and peripheral nervous systems to promote nerve function and growth.
+It also works in the neurons of the brain both in forming neurons and in long-term memory formation.

 BDNF Genetic variants:

 . . . . . . . . . .

 You've reached the end of the Free Preview of this Member's Only Article.

 Love what you're reading?
 Join as a Genetic Lifehacks member for full access to this article and more!

 Already a member?
 Please log in below.